First Three Chapters

 Yes, the beginning.
 Which one do you want?

 Should I start with Firelite?
 Tell my journey of how I found myself amidst the world of military education and training?
-How I found my calling through scrolls and young love and overcoming my childish fears?
+How I found my calling through scrolls and young love and betrayal and overcoming my childish fears?
 How I never doubted myself again?

 Hah!